Clemapfel/Mousetrap.jl/docs/src/01_manual/06_image.md

 # Chapter 6: Images

 In this chapter, we will learn:
-+ How to use colors in mousetrap
++ How to use colors in Mousetrap
 + How to present the user with a color chooser dialog
 + How to load, store, modify, and display 2D images